trey/blank/README.md

 # Trey's Blank Slate

 This is a project to help to start a fresh website using [Grunt.js](http://gruntjs.com/) to do a bunch of stuff.
-You can start customizing `/static/css/scss/main.scss` and it will automatically compile things to `/static/css/main.css`.
-If you have the [LiveReload](http://livereload.com/) [browser extension](http://go.livereload.com/extensions), it'll even refresh your browser as you edit code.

 ## Installation

 First, make sure you have the lastest Node and npm.
-Go to [nodejs.org](http://nodejs.org/), download and install its package even if you have it already.
+Go to [nodejs.org](http://nodejs.org/), download and install it.

 To get the actual Grunt command set up: